ezrafree/phoenixconfig/README.md

 | `⇪` + `shift` + `[` | Move focused window to previous space |
 | `⇪` + `shift` + `]` | Move focused window to the next space |

+> Note: Use these shortcuts when using the built-in display, or a single monitor.

 ### Move Window to Screen

 | Shortcut                | Description                                |
 | ----------------------- | ------------------------------------------ |
 | `⇪` + `shift` + `left`  | Move focused window to screen on the left  |
 | `⇪` + `shift` + `right` | Move focused window to screen on the right |

+> Note: Use these shortcuts when using three monitors.

 ### Alfred Space Switcher